lilioid/nm-file-secret-agent/README.md

 If such a matching request is encountered, it is answered by providing the `wireguard.private-key` setting with a value taken from the file `/run/secrets/wg_privkey`.

-#### WireGuard `preshared-key`
+### Note on WireGuard `preshared-key`

-Sometimes, NetworkManager internally stores connection information different than specified in the `.nmconnection` file.
+Due to the way Network-Manager internally stores WireGuard peer configurations, some special attention must be given to preshared-key configuration.

-Given the following (compacted) NetworkManager WireGuard connection configuration:
+Given the following (compacted) NetworkManager connection configuration:

 ```
 [wireguard-peer.<some-public-key>]
 preshared-key-flags=1
 ```

-Then, in the configuration file, this must be specified as:
+Then, in this agents configuration file, this must be specified as:

 ```toml
 [[entry]]